Lead Opinion

 We next consider whether the Sepulvedas may recover damages for their loss of society, companionship, and affection suffered as a result of the loss of the fetus which was proximately caused by Dr. Krishnan’s allegedly negligent diagnosis, prenatal supervision and treatment of Olga.

-GONZALEZ, Justice, dissenting.
+dissenting.

 I would recognize that the reasons for disallowing such a cause of action, as set forth in a line of cases beginning in the last century, are no longer valid in light of developments in the common law and in medical technology.
 I would further recognize that when a pregnant woman establishes a doctor/patient relationship with a physician for the prenatal care and delivery of a baby, the doctor owes a duty of care to the baby, the mother, and the father.
-It is time to bring our state in line with modern jurisprudence.
-I would squarely recognize that both parents have a cause of action for the anguish they suffer when an unborn child dies due to another's negligence.
+It is time to bring our state in line with modem jurisprudence.
+I would squarely recognize that both parents have a cause of action for the anguish they suffer when an unborn child dies due to another’s negligence.

 I

-The Sepulvedas brought suit against Dr. Elizabeth G. Krishnan alleging that the doctor's negligence in providing prenatal care caused Patricia, the Sepulvedas' unborn child, to be delivered stillborn.
-The Sepulvedas stated that Dr. Krishnan was negligent in providing prenatal care to Mrs. Sepulveda and that her negligence caused Patricia's death.
+The Sepulvedas brought suit against Dr. Elizabeth G. Krishnan alleging that the doctor’s negligence in providing prenatal care caused Patricia, the Sepulvedas’ unborn child, to be delivered stillborn.
+The Sepulve-das stated that Dr. Krishnan was negligent in providing prenatal care to Mrs. Sepulveda and that her negligence caused Patricia’s death.
 Both of the plaintiffs sought identical damages for mental anguish, loss of the society and companionship of their daughter, and funeral and burial expenses.
-As shown by plaintiffs' original petition, attached in full as an appendix to this opinion, the plaintiffs did not allege that Mrs. Sepulveda was physically injured.
-The plaintiffs seek to recover mental anguish damages solely as the result of their daughter's alleged wrongful death.
+As shown by plaintiffs’ original petition, attached in full as an appendix to this opinion, the plaintiffs did not allege that Mrs. Sepulveda was physically injured.
+The plaintiffs seek to recover mental anguish damages solely as the result of their daughter’s alleged wrongful death.

 Dr. Krishnan filed special exceptions, a general denial, and a motion for summary judgment.
 In her supporting affidavit, the doctor stated that she was board certified in obstetrics and gynecology and that she had been practicing medicine in these areas for fourteen years.
-Dr. Krishnan asserted that there were no signs of fetal distress during Mrs. Sepulveda's pregnancy or prior to the delivery, and concluded that the baby's death "was caused by a tight loop of cord around the body, left arm and head."
-The plaintiffs *484 countered with an affidavit from Dr. Angeline Williams of San Antonio, a board certified physician in obstetrics and gynecology.
-Dr. Williams reviewed the patient records and concluded that Dr. Krishnan was negligent.
-She opined "that had Dr. Krishnan promptly instituted action to deliver the baby at the time that the decrease in amniotic fluid volume was noted, there would have been a live baby born to Mrs. Sepulveda."
+Dr. Krishnan asserted that there were no signs of fetal distress during Mrs. Sepulveda’s pregnancy or prior to the delivery, and concluded that the baby’s death “was caused by a tight loop of cord around the body, left arm and head.”
+The plaintiffs

 The trial court sustained the special exceptions and dismissed the case with prejudice on the ground that Texas law does not recognize a cause of action for emotional injuries due to the death of an unborn child.
 Inexplicably, the court of appeals re-pleaded the cause of action for the plaintiffs.
-It read into the plaintiffs' original petition an allegation of physical injury to Mrs. Sepulveda's body.
-839 S.W.2d 132, 136.
-The court of appeals then held that the Sepulvedas had pleaded a proper cause of action, reversed the trial court's judgment, and remanded for trial.
-Upon appeal to this Court, Dr. Krishnan seeks review of the judgment of the court of appeals.
+It read into the plaintiffs’ original petition an allegation of physical injury to Mrs. Sepulveda’s body.

 II